Necessary and sufficient conditions for a nonnegative matrix to be strongly R-positive: Introduction and main results

 \bp[Geometric ergodicity] Let $P$ be the transition kernel of an irreducible, aperiodic, positive recurrent Markov chain with countable state space $S$, and let $\pi$ denote its invariant law.
 Then the following statements are equivalent. \begin{enumerate} \item $P$ is strongly positive recurrent. \item There exist $x\in S$, $\eps>0$, and $M<\infty$ such that $|P^n(x,x)-\pi(x)|\leq Me^{-\eps n}$ for all $n\geq 0$. \item There exist $\eps>0$ and $M_{x,y}<\infty$ such that $|P^n(x,y)-\pi(y)|\leq M_{x,y}e^{-\eps n}$ for all $n\geq 0$ and $x,y\in S$. \end{enumerate} \ep

 An R-recurrent irreducible nonnegative matrix $A$ is called \emph{R-positive} if the unique recurrent probability kernel $P$ from Theorem~\ref{T:Rrec} is positive recurrent.
 We will say that $A$ is \emph{strongly R-positive} if $P$ is strongly positive recurrent.
 (This is called \emph{geometrically R-recurrent} in \cite{Num84}.)
 An irreducible nonnegative matrix $A$ is called \emph{R-transient} if it is not R-recurrent and \emph{R-null recurrent} if it is R-recurrent but not R-positive.
 We will say that $A$ is \emph{weakly R-positive} if it is R-positive but not strongly so.
-The main result of the present paper is the following theorem, that gives necessary and sufficient conditions for strong R-positivity.
+The main aim of the present paper is to give a short and reasonably self-contained proof of the following theorem, that gives necessary and sufficient conditions for strong R-positivity.

 \bt[Strong R-positivity] Let $A$ be an irreducible nonnegative matrix indexed by a countable set $S$ and assume that $\rho(A)<\infty$.
 Let $B\leq A$ be another nonnegative matrix such that $B(x,y)>0$ if and only if $A(x,y)>0$ $(x,y\in S)$, and $B\neq A$.
 Then: \begin{itemize} \item[{\rm\textbf{(a)}}] If $A$ is strongly R-positive, then $\rho(B)<\rho(A)$. \item[{\rm\textbf{(b)}}] If $\rho(B)<\rho(A)$ and the set $\{(x,y)\in S^2:A(x,y)\neq B(x,y)\}$ is finite, then $A$ is strongly R-positive. \end{itemize} \et